AmYingLi/GA4AMOEBA/README.md

 <a id="note"></a>
 ## Note
 This is a parallel genetic algorithm program, it requries Message Passing Interface library pre-built in your system.
 Here is the link of MPI https://www.mpich.org. **make.inc** file could be modified according to the different compilers/vendors.

+Below, the files/folders apply to the electrostatic parameters sets too, expect that it has one more folder **ele/pot** contains the point electrostatic potentails for each probing points sorrounding the methanol dimers.
 There are couple of files should be paid attention with when trying to utilizing the program:
 ```bash
 $ vdw/xyz